close global

 F1 returns to Sao Paulo for the Brazilian Grand Prix this weekend as the title race welcomes a new leader.

-Lando Norris' victory last time out at the Mexican GP saw him usurp McLaren team-mate Oscar Piastri at the top of the drivers' standings by only a single point.
+Lando Norris' victory at the Mexican GP saw him usurp McLaren team-mate Oscar Piastri at the top of the drivers' standings by a single point, and after the Brazilian sprint, the Brit is now nine points clear of his title rival.

-Another podium finish for Max Verstappen keeps him in championship contention and 36 points behind Norris, with a win in Brazil crucial for the Dutchman's title chances going forward.
+Another podium finish for Max Verstappen last time out has kept him in championship contention, and a win in Brazil would be crucial for the Dutchman's title chances going forward.

-It's good news for Verstappen however, who returns to the scene of his spectacular victory in 2024 where he stormed from P17 in the wet to claim the Brazilian GP race win.
+But not all hope is lost for the Dutchman, who returns to the scene of his spectacular victory in 2024 where he stormed from P17 in the wet to claim the Brazilian GP race win.

 Will rain once again orchestrate chaos at Interlagos?
-Here is the full weather report across all competitive sessions at the Brazilian GP.
+Here is the full weather report ahead of Sunday's main event at the Brazilian GP.

 F1 2025 Brazilian Grand Prix weather forecast